Statistics Canada

 Census tracts are small, relatively stable geographic areas that usually have a population of 2,500 to 8,000.
 They are identified using seven-character numeric 'names' (e.g., 0005.00) and are located in census metropolitan areas (CMAs) and larger census agglomerations (CAs)1.
 View a list of CMAs and CAs containing census tracts.

-The following options are provided to help navigate to a census tract, visualize the census tract via a map and/or retrieve profile data for the census tract.
+The following options are provided to help navigate to a census tract and/or retrieve profile data for the census tract.

 Notes: